 The Operations panel has methods that are attached to this object that use normal parameters (String, int, long).
 You can execute methods by entering values for the parameters and clicking that operations button.

-Local Management Using JConsole
+Local management using JConsole

 You can then explore the different tab panels that are included in JConsole.
-The Wowza media server management objects are located under the MBeans tab in the WowzaMediaServerPro group.
+The Wowza Streaming Engine management objects are located under the MBeans tab in the WowzaStreamingEngine group.

-Remote JMX Interface Configuration
+Remote JMX interface configuration

-JMXRemoteConfiguration - Enable, IpAddress, RMIServerHostName, RMIConnectionPort, RMIRegistryPortThe Enable setting is a Boolean value that can be either true or false.
-It's the "switch" to enable and disable the remote JMX interface.
+The Enable setting enables and disables the remote JMX interface.
 The default value is false.
 Setting this value to true (with no further modifications to the other settings) enables the remote JMX interface with authentication.
-The default username/password is admin/admin.
+The default user name/password is admin/admin.
 The URL for invocation in JConsole is:

 To enable remote JMX monitoring through software-based and hardware-based firewalls, open TCP communication for the two ports defined by the RMIConnectionPort and RMIRegistryPort settings.